-Payments on account are not due where the relevant amount is less than $\pounds$ 1,000 or if more than 80% of the total tax liability is met by income tax deducted at source.
+Payments on account are not due where the relevant amount is less than £1,000 or if more than 80% of the total tax liability is met by income tax deducted at source.
 In these cases, the balance of tax due for the year, including capital gains tax, is payable on the 31 January following the end of the tax year.

-George is self-employed.
+Tim is self-employed.
 His accounts are made up to 31 August each year.
-When we prepare the 2018 Return we will be including his profit for the year ended 31 August 2017, and that is the profit which will be taxed for 2017/18.
+When we prepare the 2019 Return we will be including his profit for the year ended 31 August 2018, and that is the profit which will be taxed for 2018/19.

-George's payments on account for 2018/19 will automatically be based on the 2017/18 liability.
+Tim's payments on account for 2019/20 will automatically be based on the 2018/19 liability.

-Providing we know that George's profits for the year to 31 August 2018 are significantly less than the previous year, we can examine the figures, perhaps even prepare the annual accounts and, taking into account any other sources of taxable income, make a claim to reduce George's 2018/19 payments on account, easing his cash flow by reducing the tax payments due in January and July 2019.
+Providing we know that Tim's profits for the year to 31 August 2019 are significantly less than the previous year, we can examine the figures, perhaps even prepare the annual accounts and, taking into account any other sources of taxable income, make a claim to reduce Tim's 2019/20 payments on account, easing his cash flow by reducing the tax payments due in January and July 2020.

-- Minimising employer and employee NIC costs - Improving profitability and developing a plan for tax-efficient profit extraction
+- · Starting up a new business - · Raising finance for your venture - Timing capital and revenue expenditure to maximum tax advantage - · Minimising employer and employee NIC costs - Improving profitability and developing a plan for tax-efficient profit extraction